VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 While the source code will be fully transparent to give everyone confidence in the integrity and fairness of election outcomes, we also need that transparency to extend to the runtime operation of the software.
-We need to know the health of the system and to know every single thing that happens throughout the architecture--and who did it.
+We need to know the health of the system and to know every single thing that happens throughout the architecture—and who did it.
 This means continuous monitoring throughout the stack, elegant visualizations of the telemetry, and if we can manage it, anomaly detection through analytics.
 This level of auditability is necessary for Zero Trust.

 ### Immutable and Append-Only

 I have [written](/blog/business-case-for-functional-programming/) and [spoken](/blog/talking-trends-at-tech-talk-dc/)
-a great deal about the value of immutable data, and I think it is essential to secure online voting.
+a great deal about the value of immutable data, and I think it is essential for secure online voting.
 The software should not permit updates or deletes.
-Rather, any change to the data--a newly registered voter, a new address for an existing voter, and certainly every vote--should be represented in immutable, append-only fashion.
-As part of the auditability of the software, we should be able to replay every event that's occurred to recreate state at any point in the process.
+Rather, any change to the data—a newly registered voter, a new address for an existing voter, and certainly every vote—should be represented in immutable, append-only fashion.
+As part of the auditability of the software, we should be able to replay every event to recreate state at any point in the process.

-In fact, immutability might be the single best defense against bad actors.

 ### Client Device and Application Deployment Agnostic